amethyst/amethyst/book/src/getting_started.md

 This program isn't very useful on its own, but if everything compiles correctly, then your environment is set up correctly and you can start working on the fun stuff!
-Follow along in the next section to see how I implement a simple Pong clone in Amethyst.
+Follow along in [the next section][sa] to see how I implement a simple Pong clone in Amethyst.

+[sa]: ./simple_application.html